WAZJACk85/Cafe-Stock-Management-App/Readme.md

 It loads the buttons which link to other sections and sub-programs (built in csharp) and presents the first page of the Dashboard.

-Files linked via namespace   Cafe_Menu4     :  dashboard.cs    program.cs function.cs  and
+Files linked via namespace   Cafe_Menu4     :

+dashboard.cs    program.cs function.cs  and
 form1.cs

-dashboard.cs = opens main dashboard and loads section button links program.cs = main entry point to run other main programs function.cs = sets connection to server and db,  defines how to get data,  defines how to set data.
+* dashboard.cs = opens main dashboard and loads section button links;

+* program.cs = main entry point to run other main programs;

+* function.cs = sets connection to server and db,  defines how to get data,  defines how to set data;

-form1.cs= Is like a SQL glossary and defines how the SQL commands and functions work to get and set data.
+* form1.cs= Is like a SQL glossary and defines how the SQL commands and functions work to get and set data;

 (SUMMARY : load events, buttons , intializer, welcome screens, load section links/page links/ SQL Glossary)